Simple RAG

 main().catch(console.error);Run the script from your terminal:

-python setup.pynpx tsx setup.tsIf you are using MongoDB Atlas, you must manually create a vector search index by following the steps below.
+python setup.pynpx tsx setup.tsIf you’re using MongoDB Atlas, manually create a vector search index by following the steps below.

 Navigate to Atlas Search

-rag_demo (or whatever you set as MONGODB_DB_NAME)rag_collectionName and Configure Index
+rag_demo (or whatever you set as MONGODB_DB_NAME).rag_collection.Name and configure the index

 Your vector database is now populated with research paper content and ready to query.